 | Follow-up | Secure messaging inside the portal | Schedule a new visit |

-For uncomplicated vulvovaginal candidiasis in non-pregnant adults, our nurse practitioners typically offer oral fluconazole 150 mg single-dose as first-line when the patient prefers oral therapy and has no contraindications (liver disease or significant drug interactions like warfarin or certain statins).
+For uncomplicated vulvovaginal candidiasis in non-pregnant adults, our clinicians typically offer oral fluconazole 150 mg single-dose as first-line when the patient prefers oral therapy and has no contraindications (liver disease or significant drug interactions like warfarin or certain statins).
 The rationale: one dose, high resolution rate, convenient adherence.
 Topical clotrimazole or miconazole are equally effective over-the-counter alternatives for patients who prefer topical therapy.
-We do not empirically treat patients with more than four episodes per year, first-time presentations, or any red-flag findings — those cases need in-person evaluation, culture, and potentially suppressive therapy that async care cannot safely deliver.
+We do not empirically treat patients with more than four episodes per year, first-time presentations, or any red-flag findings — those cases need in-person evaluation, culture, and potentially suppressive therapy that online care cannot safely deliver.

-Bidwell Health's nurse practitioners hold active, autonomous-practice licensure in 12 states — Arizona, Colorado, Connecticut, Florida, Iowa, Maryland, Montana, New Mexico, New York, Utah, Virginia, and Washington.
-State-by-state licenses are publicly verifiable through each state's board of nursing.
+Bidwell Health's clinicians hold active clinical licensure in 11 states — Arizona, Colorado, Connecticut, Florida, Iowa, Maryland, Montana, New Mexico, Utah, Virginia, and Washington.
+Clinician credentials are independently verifiable through state license lookup systems.
 Select your state:

 Yes, for uncomplicated vulvovaginal candidiasis in non-pregnant adults with classic symptoms — vulvar itching and thick white discharge without fever or pelvic pain.
 CDC and ACOG guidelines support empirical treatment for this presentation.
 Pregnancy, more than four episodes per year (recurrent VVC), immunosuppression, first-time presentations, and atypical discharge (thin grayish or yellow-green) are excluded.